What the Bot Just Happened? Scare Tactic Sales

 If your business has any ties to the digital world, and by seeing this article the answer is “yes,” then you’ve been targeted by Bots that rely on scare tactics to generate sales.
 Does the following sound familiar:

 Email: I visited your site recently, which by the way looks amazing, and found several performance issues causing poor rankings on the search engines…

 Phone Call: I’m a Google representative and your business listing is about to be deleted…

-These and thousands of similar warning are not real.
+These and thousands of similar warnings are not real.
 Rather, they are created by software Bots or pre-recorded call center promotions to scare you into business.
 No one visited your website and took the time to identify its problems.
 And no, Google isn’t calling you.

 Scare tactics are a malicious way that low-quality (scam businesses) use to generate sales.
 Based on emotion, you immediately get angry at your current provider, and hire the true villain to fix the problems that don’t really exist.

 A favorite tool for the scare-tactic seller it to provide technical details like “Your website is not W3C Compliant” or something vague like “You do not have enough inbound links.”
 These and other messages like them mean nothing.
 After all, Google.com is not W3C compliant and no website ever created actually has enough inbound links.
 As if there is some number of links that translates to “enough.”

 "No one visited your website and took the time to identify its problems.
 And no, Google isn’t calling you."